Top 10 Best-Selling Aromatic Tobaccos

 5. Captain Black: Original

-Captain Black's Original mixture remains in the number five position on our list for another year.
+Captain Black's Original mixture remains in the number five position on our list.
 This blend leads the brand's selection with a classic combination of Golden Virginias, Burley, and Black Cavendish, topped with hints of vanilla for a delightful room note and sweet flavor profile.

 3. Lane Limited: BCA